GaneshJadhavOnGitHub/rustdevcontainer/rust-devcontainer/devcontainer_readme.txt

 ----------------------------------------------------------------------------------------------------------------------------

-Note : folder whose names starts with '.' are hidden by default.
+Note : folders whose name start with '.' are hidden by default.
 So, ensure that you have checked the option show hiden files.

 -----------------------------------------------------------------------------------------------------------------------------